This is a list of all the best foods and snacks to buy from supermarkets and hypermarkets in Taiwan. Read on to learn more.

 Mind you, many of these items will only list their ingredients in Chinese characters and not English.
 Consider this if you have allergies or dietary restrictions (e.g., kosher).

-1. Taiwan-based Spirits
+1. Taiwan-Based Spirits

 Various brewing companies and distilleries originate from Taiwan and produce some great-tasting spirits.
 Kavalan, for instance, is an award-winning malt liquor.

-18 is Taiwan’s legal age of alcohol and consumption.
 If you buy drinks here, prepare to present the cashier with your passport or ARC (if you live here).
 If you’re coming from a country where the drinking age requirement is higher, practice caution when buying from Taiwan.

 I don’t know how all customs agents will act, but I recommend against bringing alcohol from Taiwan to your home country if you’re considered “underage” at home.